 Advocacy Resources Are Now Available!

-Help site and district leaders understand both the benefits and requirements of including physical education in reopening plans with this informative Infographic.
-The Infographic features live links to CA Ed Code and resources that will help administrators make informed decisions that keep students’ physical, mental and emotional health on the forefront!
-Share it to ensure that students receive what they deserve!
+Help administrators, fellow teachers, and parents understand the requirements and benefits of including physical education in reopening plans.
+The following tools are designed to help make informed decisions that keep students’ physical, mental, and emotional health on the forefront!
+Share these with others to ensure that students receive what they deserve!

 SHAPE America Releases 2020-21 School Reentry Considerations: K-12 Physical Education, Health Education, and Physical Education